 An injury is considered sufficiently serious to support a lawsuit if it causes permanent loss of important bodily functions, other permanent injuries, permanent noticeable disfigurement, or death, according to Florida Statutes §627.737.

-Limitations on Lawsuits Involving Front-End Car Accidents
+Are There Limitations on Lawsuits Involving Front-End Car Accidents in St. Petersburg?

 As with most lawsuits stemming from car accidents, the Florida statute of limitations requires those injured to file a lawsuit within four years of the date of a front-end accident.
 If the accident causes a death, a wrongful death suit must be filed within two years of the date of death.
 Courts in Florida generally dismiss suits filed after the statutory period has passed unless there are extraordinary circumstances.